 A dehumidifier in the basement can prevent mold from growing throughout the home.
 Unfortunately, basements are often damp and can provide the perfect conditions for developing mold spores.

 - How often should I clean my dehumidifier?
 Answer: The frequency with which you should clean your dehumidifier will depend mainly on the environment and usage of the device.
 Generally, it would be best if you aimed to clean the unit at least monthly to keep it running optimally.
-On the other hand, if you live in a humid environment or have a dehumidifier running nonstop, you may want to clean it more frequently.
+On the other hand, if you live in a humid environment with a dehumidifier running nonstop, you may want to clean it more frequently.

 - How can I tell if my crawl space needs a dehumidifier?
 Answer: To determine if your crawl space requires a dehumidifier, assess the environment first.
 Consider the temperature, humidity levels, and any water in the area.
-If the space is humid, the relative humidity is above 60%, and there is a presence of water, then a dehumidifier is likely necessary.
+If the room is humid, the relative humidity is above 60%, and there is a presence of water, then a dehumidifier is likely necessary.

 Additionally, suppose the space holds a musty smell, mold or mildew is present, or condensation is visible on the walls or floor.
 In that case, you should look into investing in a dehumidifier.
 Be sure to consider the space's size and the dehumidifier type before investing in one.